jcaillon/valet/libraries.d/config.md

 This allows you to define custom functions or variables that will be available in Valet.

 For example, the following script is convenient way to translate `CI_*` variables to `VALET_*` variables.
-The script should be named `startup` and be in the same directory as the config file.

 ```bash
 # Convert argocd env vars to normal env vars